 Hosting for server admins

-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Hosting for server admins.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Hosting for server admins.

 Once upon a time the technical sophistication required to get a "server" up and running was such that this area was limited to those who already had the technical know-how or who were willing to put in the time and resources to become systems administrators.
 For good or ill, that is no longer the case.
 Now just about anyone can have a "server" up and running on almost any box that they find lying around and, while this may have increased access to a wide range of software, it has also increased some network perils.

 Much of the initial development of the web was done with Unix and the tools that were available with Unix distributions.
 An open variant, Linux, shares many of the tools with Unix and is very prevalent today.
 System administration on *nix systems has become simpler as vendors and developers have offered GUIs for system administration.
 OS X is an example of marrying a Unix OS to an advanced GUI.